Main Content

 The information contained on this page is designed to give students a representative example of material covered in the course.
 Any information related to course assignments, dates, or course materials is illustrative only.
 For a definitive list of materials, please check the online catalog 3-4 weeks before the course start date.

-P ADM 518: Nonprofit Organizations: Management and Leadership
+PADM 518: Nonprofit Organizations: Management and Leadership

 Overview

-The nonprofit sector plays an important role in today’s society along with government and business sector.
-In recent decades this sector has grown in size, sophistication, impact, and influence.
-Therefore, leading and managing a nonprofit organization is exciting and challenging at the same time.
+The nonprofit sector plays an important role in today’s society, along with the government and business sectors.
+In recent decades, this sector has grown in size, sophistication, impact, and influence; therefore, leading and managing a nonprofit organization is exciting and challenging at the same time.
 This course is designed to study the intellectual foundations and application of leadership and management in nonprofit organizations.
-The course will explore various functions of leadership and management specific to nonprofit organizations such as fundraising, volunteer management issues, strategic planning, mission and vision development, governance, contracting and ethical issues as applied in social enterprises.
-This course will expose students to the opportunities and challenges that are faced by leaders and managers in the nonprofit sector.
-It will also give students an opportunity to apply their knowledge by critically thinking and analyzing real-world scenarios.
+The course will explore various functions of leadership and management specific to nonprofit organizations, such as

-The course is designed to:
+This course is designed to

 • stimulate critical thinking about the application of leadership and management concepts in a changing environment.